ehmatthes/heroku-buildpack-python/README.md

 # Technical notes

 All of the Heroku-specific deployment configuration is done in an `autoconfigure` script, which you can see [here](https://github.com/ehmatthes/heroku-buildpack-python/blob/master/bin/steps/autoconfigure).
+Please forgive my rusty Bash code. :/

 # Disclaimer